maikolachi/optimal-dazzle/README.md

 ## TODO

-- On the iPad when nothing is selected, nothing should be displayed
+- On the iPad when no event is selected, nothing should be displayed
 - On the iPad the back button should be the Split View Button to allow for colapse of master view in landscape